IKernelConfiguration

 Preferences

-The current configuration is stored in a hierarchical database using the JAVA Preference module.
+The current configuration is stored in a hierarchical database using the Java Preference module.
 There are a number of methods for access.

 The preferences are stored in hierarchical nodes.
 There are two subtrees: the SYSTEM nodes and the USER nodes. nyssr.net uses only the USER preferences.
 Preferences can be specified in absolute paths.
 For a node "XXX" in nyssr.net, the base node is "sillysky/nodes/XXX".
 This preference node is returned by the following method: